qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/working-with-a-github-repo.md

 all repositories
 [here](https://github.com/orgs/qgreenland-workshop-2023-researcher/repositories).

-Everyone in your group should have access to write to your repository. **If you have any issues with permissions, please contact an organizer!**
+Everyone in your group should have access to write to and administrate your repository. **If you have any issues with permissions, please contact an organizer!**